ctlee/BioChemCoRe-2018/docs/system-prep/tutorial.md

    - Cap termini:

    Next, click Preprocess.
 You should see a pop-up asking for a .fasta.
+Click "Yes".
 Just like when we did the sequence alignment, go up one directory and select HSP90.fasta.
 This will tell Maestro how to fill in missing residues and atoms.

    Prime will take a couple of minutes to run and the results will be incorporated into the Workspace automatically.
 You can monitor the progress of these jobs by clicking on the "Jobs" tab on the top right of the main window.
 Preprocessing will notify you that the results have been incorporated when it's done.

    After this is complete you can “View Problems”, “Protein Reports”, and “Ramachandran Plot”, these tools give you an idea of what potential issues to lookout for when preparing your structure.

 {% include image.html file="/system-prep/ramaPlot.png" alt="Ramachandran Plot" caption="Figure 1: An example Ramachandran plot" width-percent=30 %}

 8. We can now move on to the next tab, Review and Modify.
 First click on Analyze Workspace, Maestro will take a second to load up all waters and other ligands (metals, inhibitors etc).
 In this pane, we can manually inspect each water or ligand to determine whether or not to modify or delete it.

 9. Move onto the final tab of the Workflow, Refine.
-Here under H-bond assignment to Sample Water Orientations, as well as to use PROPKA to assign the protonation states of each residue.
-Click optimize…
+Here under H-bond assignment select Sample Water Orientations, as well as use PROPKA to assign the protonation states of each residue.
+Click optimize.

 {% include image.html file="/system-prep/proteinRefine.png" alt="Maestro Protein Prep Refine Tab" caption="Figure 8.
 The Refine tab contains options for hydrogen bond assignment, pKa prediction, and minimization." %}